Athletics At Fieldstone Academy

 The most common thing you hear from people, both adult and child, is that they would like to “work out,” but they have no idea what they’re doing when they get to the gym.
-They walk in, get really uncomfortable, and so they’ll walk on a treadmill, ride the exercise bikes, and the boldest will try a machine or two.
+They walk in, and immediately get really uncomfortable.
+So, they’ll walk on a treadmill, ride the exercise bikes, and the boldest will try a machine or two.
 The boys will do curls with dumbbells, and may do bench, but that’s about it.

 On the second day, they have no idea what to do next, and by the third day they have little reason to even go to the gym.

 At Fieldstone Academy, the students go to the gym with a seasoned weightlifter with a lot of experience and a history of coaching.
 They get to learn early on what we all should have when we were younger!